basher/demo-storybook-modern-code-legacy-browser/README.md

 Run both the following commands in **separate terminal instances** in order to be able to compile CSS/JavaScript and test the UI in Storybook.

-- `npm start` - Installs Node modules (if not already installed) and launches Parcel bundler.
+- `npm run start:theme --ui:theme=[theme-name]` - Installs Node modules (if not already installed) and launches Parcel bundler with correct UI theme.
 - `npm run storybook` - Launches Storybook/HTML component library.

 ## Bundle CSS/JavaScript for production without watch